 What are California Criminal Court Records?

-Criminal court records in California consist of all case files and documents created in relation to a criminal court proceeding within the state's judicial branch.
-They include documents related to matters currently before the court or matters litigated in the past.
+California criminal court records consist of all case files and documents created in relation to a criminal court proceeding within the state’s judicial branch.
+They include documents regarding matters being heard by the court and those litigated in the past.
 However, these records usually exclude criminal histories or inmate records as they are maintained by the state’s correctional facilities.

 The information available on a California criminal court record varies with different court files, depending on how far the case goes.
 California State law mandates that persons charged with a felony must be brought to trial within 60 days (30 to 45 days for misdemeanors).
 Early court records will reflect the original charge brought against the named party by the district attorney’s office.
 If the case makes its way to court, the records will be updated to include a transcript of the preliminary hearing, as well as the different motions filed by the defendant’s legal counsel.